m-r-tanha/SAMSET-Django/README.md

       - Abstract base classes: This style is used when you only want parent's class to hold information that you don't want to type out for each child model.
       - Multi-table Inheritance: This style is used if you are sub-classing an existing model and need each model to have its database table.
       - Proxy models: This style is used, if you only want to modify the Python level behavior of the model, without changing the model's fields.
-   - Django is not a CMS.
+   - Django is not a CMS (Content Management System).
 Instead, it is a Web framework and a programming tool that makes you able to build websites.
    - There are three main things required to set up static files in Django:
       - Set STATIC_ROOT in settings.py
       - run manage.py collect static